Project Goals Data Synthesis

 Goals

 It was difficult not to cast my own personal assumptions into Bytesized being that I, too, had worked in this industry for over two decades.
-Fortunately my deep diving into the UX/UI design world articles, forums, discussions kept me well aware of a common design world pain point: That rookie designers often rush to a conclusion or feature factory that creates solutions that users don't actually need.
 I had to be conscientous that I was informing my design decisions based on my research and personas.

-It was sometimes difficult to be a team of one person, so I learned how consulting with my mentor and peers to get that valuable feedback.
+It was sometimes difficult to be a team of one person, so I learned how to consult with my mentor and peers to get valuable feedback.
 It got me "unstuck" and back into the swing of things.
 This project really helped me tune in to the subtle details that support good design.

 KEY TAKEAWAYS FOR MYSELF AS A DESIGNER